99mahadjama-lab/ECS_Project/README.md

 | CD – Deploy to ECS | CD | Fetches the current task definition, renders the new image into it, and deploys to ECS |
 | Terraform Apply | CD | Applies infrastructure changes to AWS |
 | Terraform Destroy | CD | Tears down AWS infrastructure, gated behind a confirmation phrase |

+##Pipeline Screenshots

+CI – Build, Scan & Push
+Successful run showing the build, Grype vulnerability scan, and image push to ECR all passing.

+Show Image

+CD – Deploy to ECS
+Successful run rendering the new task definition and deploying it to the ECS service.

+Show Image

+Terraform Apply Pipeline
+Successful run showing the security scan followed by terraform apply provisioning the infrastructure.

+Show Image

+Terraform Destroy Pipeline — safety gate
+A run where the confirmation phrase didn't match, so the destroy step was correctly skipped.

+Show Image

+Terraform Destroy Pipeline — successful run
+A run with the correct confirmation phrase, showing terraform destroy executing successfully.

+Show Image

+Adjust the file paths/names to whatever you actually commit into docs/.